Edmentos/SOC_Project/index.md

 The project setup was easy I had to plug in my board and get run my synthesis run my implementation generate a bitstream and program the board.
 It was that simple for me.
 I know other people had problems choosing which board but because Michele had it on the Moodle I picked the right one first time.
 Above is a gif of what the first design looked like how it works.
 I made sure that I had all my sources in the right spot and I got that design pattern first time.

-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.

 <img src="https://raw.githubusercontent.com/Edmentos/SOC_Project/main/Images and videos/Project Summary.png">

 ### **Template Code**

 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
 When I tried to run the simulation for the colour stripes portion of the project I ran into a problem with my simulation.
 I never set my TestBench as top in my simulation sources.
 I set it as my top and then ran into another problem I hadnt spelled one of my sources right

-I tried to make a spiral pattern but i couldnt complete that on time and it was taking up too much of my time
+I tried to make a spiral pattern but I couldnt complete that on time and it was taking up too much of my time
 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.
 ### **Demonstration**